phockheads/phockheads/docs/_series/phockpark.md

 author: Pepe Peddler
 image: https://arweave.net/dtBClMX7YbP4M7QYvZ0GldFRjssimxUWMisKtzgapSM/aw63r3_image.gif
 date: 2022-02-23
 description: A PHOCKHEAD Series Parody of 50 your favorite Characters from SP.
-Currently in distribution Phase : Grail holders will recieve all 50 characters as a dividends one all grails are distributed.
+Currently in distribution Phase : Grail holders will recieve all 50 characters as a dividends once all grail cards are distributed.
 subs:
   -
     name: CARTMAN